Instance Information for SDF

 related to application-layer protocols are often _class-level_

-instances of a smart light may use similar CoAP resources, with the
+For example, all instances of a smart light may use similar CoAP

-only difference being the concrete IP address they are using.
+resources, with the only difference being the concrete IP address

-Therefore, we can utilize context information that varies between
+assigned to them.
+Therefore, we can utilize context information that

-instances to complement the model information provided via an
+varies between instances to complement the model information provided

 concepts in an SDF model.
-A (hypothetical) CoAP protocol mapping
+Here, a (hypothetical) CoAP protocol

-specification could define an interface for parameters such as an IP
+mapping specification defines an interface for parameters such as an

-pointer) to a compatible sdfContext definition that may further
+sdfProtocolMap are linked to compatible sdfContext entries that may

-restrict the set of allowed values via its schema.
+further restrict the set of allowed values via their schema

 =============== NOTE: '\' line wrapping per RFC 8792 ================